 My pre-arrival research told me that the brewery offered tours at 2:00 pm, and we had arrived with just minutes to spare.
 I love brewery and distillery tours for some reason.
 I always learn something new, no matter how often we do one.

-We walked up to the bar and inquired about the tours, and the fellow we spoke to sort of looked at the time, said, “oh, it’s almost 2, I hadn’t even thought about it today really.”
-So we decided to check out their beer selection on tap in the meantime, and if a tour went off we would just jump on it.
+We walked up to the bar and asked one of the staff about the brewery tours.
+The fellow we spoke to looked at the time, then said, “oh, it’s almost 2.
+I hadn’t even thought about it today really.”
+So we decided to check out their beer selection on tap in the meantime.
+We figured that if a tour went off we would just jump on it.

-As it turned out, seeing people walking out of the brewery with cartons of eggs wasn’t as random as we thought.
-One of the staff has a farm and their chickens just produced way too many eggs for them to know what to do with.
+As it turned out, when we saw people walking out of the brewery with cartons of eggs earlier, it wasn’t as random as we’d initially thought.
+One of the brewery’s staff members has a farm, and their chickens just produced way too many eggs for them to know what to do with.
 Hence, Free Egg Day at Black Duck Brewery.

 We finished the sampler paddle, then went back inside the warehouse.
 It still didn’t look like a tour was going to go ahead, but we were okay with that.
 We just liked the ambiance.
 The bar wasn’t fancy by any means, but the place had an amazing sense of community.
-Judging by how many patrons had cartons of eggs beside their beer glasses, it was obvious that the locals loved coming here, even if it was a bit out of the way.
+Judging by how many patrons had cartons of eggs beside their beer glasses, it was obvious that the locals loved this brewery, even if it was a bit out of the way.